uber/tchannel/protocol.md

 An identifier for this message that is chosen by the sender of a request.
 This id is only valid for this sender on this connection.
 This is similar to how TCP has a sequence number in each direction.
-Each side of a connection may happen to select overlapping message ids, which is fine because they are directional.
+Each side of a connection may happen to select overlapping message ids, which is fine because they are bi-directional.

 `id` represents the top level message id.
 Both request frames and response frames use the same id, which is how they are matched up.
 A single id may be